thuban87/hindsight-journal/docs/development/Implementation Plan.md

   - Score distribution chart (Chart.js bar chart: buckets 0-20, 20-40, 40-60, 60-80, 80-100)
   - "Worst gaps" list: 5 entries with lowest quality scores, with date and score.
 Clickable to open note.
   - Quality trend sparkline (last 90 days)
+  - **Score breakdown tooltip:** On each `EntryCard` or score display, hovering (desktop) or tapping (mobile) the quality score shows a tooltip with component breakdown: "+20 for images, +30 for word count (>200 words), +10 for 3+ tags, +20 for 5+ sections filled, +20 for frontmatter completeness."
+This makes the scoring system transparent and encourages users to improve their journaling by making the "game" visible.
 - CSS class: `hindsight-quality-dashboard`

 **`src/components/dashboard/TaskVolatility.tsx`** (~80 lines)